singpath/classmentors/database/README.md

 });
 ```

-Return values cannot be corrupted by a previous test and will always reflect the data set in "tests/fixtures.json".
+Returned values cannot be corrupted by a previous test and will always reflect
+the data set in "tests/fixtures.json".

-You can use `test/utils.js#auth` to authenticate with one the fixture registered user:
+You can use `test/utils.js#auth` to authenticate with one of the fixture
+registered users:

 - `auth.admin` (admin);
 - `auth.chris` alias for `auth.admin`;